 - If you’re not happy with the valuation you calculated – start looking at your business and figure out what actions you can take to get there.
 Do you need to expand your market?
 Improve customer retention?
 Find the area where your business could benefit from strategic focus and make a plan to tackle it.

 - If you have a number in mind – get comfortable sharing it upfront with potential buyers.
 This will help you weed through the casual buyers quickly and ensure you’re not wasting time if the two parties are too far apart.

-Taking the time to understand what moves the needle in the value of your business will positively impact the way you run it, regardless of when you decide to sell.
+Taking the time to understand what moves the needle in your SaaS business’ valuation will positively impact the way you run it, regardless of if and when you decide to sell.